| | | | | | Conceptual

 art is art that tells a story!
 What’s your favorite story?
 Have you

+ever written one?
 3. Teacher asks children what they

 think a good story needs, and proceeds to explain/discuss that good story